chasberry/orgmode-accessories/ravel-org.md

 2.  inline style function

-3.  a call to setup up the template-alist
+3.  a call to setup up the derived backend

+4.  (optionally) a function to work with the `org-export-dispatch` menu

 The examples below should serve to show what is needed to create different chunk and inline styles.